Incident reporting & investigation policy template

 Root cause analysis

-Techniques for identifying underlying causes of incidents.
+Techniques for identifying the underlying causes of an incident.

 Corrective actions